-Ashton Kutcher’s second romantic comedy of the spring is far more appealing than “Guess Who" -- and pairs him with Amanda Peet -- but it’s also more difficult to market, featuring a nondescript premise and almost languid pace.
-Pic's happiest ending should be as a rental, although favorable word of mouth could yield some surprise box office bounty.
+Ashton Kutcher’s second romantic comedy of the spring is far more appealing than “Guess Who” — and pairs him with a beguiling Amanda Peet — but it’s also more difficult to market, featuring a nondescript premise and almost languid pace.
+In essence, British director Nigel Cole has brought a breezy arthouse sensibility to this tale of fated love, which proves pleasant company but doesn’t offer a lot of flourishes to highlight in a 30-second TV spot.
+As such, pic’s happiest ending should be as a rental, although favorable word of mouth could yield some surprise box office bounty.

 The movie’s structural conceit is intriguing but also episodic enough to be somewhat confining.
 Beginning “seven years ago,” we meet just-graduated Oliver (Kutcher) and Emily (Peet) when she impulsively inducts him into the mile-high club.
 The two spend an afternoon together, but his interest in extending the relationship is cut short when Emily warns him that to pursue things further would “ruin it.”